GNOME/gtk/docs/reference/gtk/section-list-widget.md

 the selection models.
 In particular this allows for complex use cases with specialized requirements.

-Finally here's a quick list of equivalent functionality to look for when transitioning code for easy lookup:
+Finally here's a quick comparison chart of equivalent functionality to look for when transitioning code:

 | Old                  | New                                                     |
 | -------------------- | ------------------------------------------------------- |